HMRC Debt Help and Advice

 - A Time to Pay (TTP) plan is often used to refer to a HMRC instalment plan.

-- HMRC’s Business Payment Support Service (BPSS) is for taxpayers to contact before tax is due.
+- HMRC’s Payment Support Service (PSS) is for all taxpayers to contact before tax due has passed its payment deadline.

-- HMRC’s Self Assessment Payment Helpline is for individuals who have missed a tax deadline.
+- HMRC’s Self Assessment Payment Helpline is for individuals who have missed a Self-Assessment payment date.

 - HMRC’s Self Assessment Payment Helpline is for tax payments due under the self assessment tax system.
 The Self Assessment system is for people who must file an annual tax return with HMRC.